thanaptech6204/ThanNguyen/README.md

 </ul>
    <img src="./assets/img/red/qr23.png" with="100px" height="150px">

-   When you Click it it will show my web
+   When you Click it it will show my web FOOD